Richard-Sti/GSHE_public/README.md

 - [ ] Add an example notebook to calculate the deviations.
 - [ ] Clean up some older code and think about Kerr-Schild coordinates
 - [ ] Redo again the outliers.
 Consider instead derivatives to make sure that the arrival time is continuous.
-- [ ] Redo again how new perturbed solutions are found -- set the previous value of ϵ as prior instead of the geodesic one

 ## Things to be resolved later